pact2024/pact2024.github.io/ae.md

 Write a brief abstract describing your artifact, the minimal hardware and software requirements, how it supports your paper, how it can be validated and what the expected result is.
 Do not forget to specify if you use any proprietary software or hardware!
 This abstract will be used by evaluators during artifact bidding to make sure that they have an access to appropriate hardware and software and have required skills.

 Submit the artifact abstract and the PDF of your paper with the Artifact Appendix attached using the PACT AE HotCRP website, [https://pact24ae.hotcrp.com/](https://pact24ae.hotcrp.com/).
-Artifact evaluation will go live on **18 August 2023**.
+Artifact evaluation will go live on **July 8, 2024**.

 ## Asking questions